openhab/openhabian/docs/openhabian-amanda.md

 backup@pi:/server/temp$ dd bs=4M if=/server/temp/openhabianpi-image of=/dev/sdd
 ```

-You could also move that temporary recovered image file to your Windows PC that has a card writer, rename the file with the .raw extension,
+You could also move that temporary recovered image file to your Windows PC that has a card writer, rename the file to have a .raw extension,
 and use Etcher or other tool in order to write the image to the card.